Lucid

 You are looking at the light itself.

-,,Windows are remarkable phenomena.
-They mark a kind of separation between the interior space and the environment.
-And they are before our eyes at all times.
-How many waking hours of the day do we spend on the "screen".
-Research shows that this thin, transparent film has a great influence on how we treat each other, in traffic, in online communication.
-It is as if the window creates distance, makes communication more impersonal and increases the likelihood that we we show a behavior that we would not otherwise offer to people, face to face.
+"Windows are remarkable phenomena.
+They establish a threshold between interior space and the surrounding world, while remaining constantly before our eyes.
+How many waking hours do we spend looking at a screen?
+Research shows that this thin, transparent surface profoundly influences how we interact with one another—in traffic, online communication, and everyday life.
+It is as though the window creates distance, making communication more impersonal and increasing the likelihood of behavior we might never display in a face-to-face encounter.

-In the artist's treatment, it seems to me an attempt to analyze the fact that our reality only appears through the intermediaries of the senses.
-She speaks of this in the text of the exhibition catalog that the works work with, "a visual illusion that encourages the viewer to part with what he knows, to look inward and focus on the light itself and the beauty in it."
+In the artist's treatment of the window, I see an attempt to examine the fact that our reality is mediated through the senses.
+As she writes, the works engage with ‘a visual illusion that encourages the viewer to part with what they know, look inward, and focus on the light itself and the beauty within it.’”